Rhaenyra Targaryen: Season 1

 Following the deaths of her mother and brother during childbirth, as well as her uncle Prince Daemon Targaryen's comments about the late 'heir for a day', Rhaenyra is named heir to the Iron Throne by her father, King Viserys I Targaryen.
 As the first woman to be named heir, Rhaenyra is forced to fight off challenges to her succession.
 One of these challenges comes from the Hand of the King, Otto Hightower, who wants his grandson, and Rhaenyra's half-brother, Prince Aegon to be king.
 After Rhaenyra spends a night with Daemon on the Street of Silk, Otto reports it to the king.
-Viserys removes Otto from his position and arranges Rhaenyra's marriage with Laenor Velaryon.
-This drives a wedge between her and her childhood friend, Queen Alicent Hightower.
+Viserys removes Otto from his position and arranges Rhaenyra's marriage to Laenor Velaryon.
+This drives a wedge between her and her childhood friend, Queen Alicent Hightower, Otto's daughter and Viserys' second wife.

-As Laenor is homosexual, Rhaenyra has three bastard sons with the Lord Commander of the City Watch, Harwin Strong, Jacaerys, Lucerys, and Joffrey.
-Rumors of her sons' illegitimacy swirl in the Red Keep, forcing her to leave the capital and reside on Dragonstone.
-Afterward, she and Daemon conspire to fake Laenor's death so that they can marry and Laenor can leave Westeros with his lover.
+As Laenor is homosexual, Rhaenyra has three bastard sons with the Lord Commander of the City Watch, Harwin Strong, Jacaerys (nicknamed Jace), Lucerys, and Joffrey.
+Rumors of her sons' illegitimacy due to their lack of resemblance to Laenor swirl in the Red Keep, forcing her to leave the capital and reside on Dragonstone.
+Afterward, she and Daemon conspire to fake Laenor's death so that they can marry and Laenor can leave Westeros with his lover, Qarl Correy.
 Six years later, Rhaenyra and Daemon have had two children, Aegon and Viserys, and Rhaenyra is pregnant with a third.
 When Viserys passes away, the Small Council usurps the Iron Throne and installs Aegon II as king.
+The shock triggers a premature birth in which the child is lost.
 Though initially seeking a peaceful resolution to the conflict, the death of Lucerys by his uncle Aemond leads to a war of succession, as Rhaenyra is crowned queen by her faction – the Blacks.